HomeTallyPrimeSales ProcessRound Off Invoice and Ledger Values

 1. Press Alt+G (Go To) > Create Voucher > press F8 (Sales) > select the voucher class.

-Alternatively, go to Gateway of Tally > Vouchers > press F8 (Sales) > select the voucher class.
+Alternatively, Gateway of Tally > Vouchers > press F8 (Sales) > select the voucher class.

 The round-off ledger appears automatically.